justinjiajia/bigdata_lab/java_execution_order.md

 ### Observations

-- The public class or the 1st class with a static block or a static definition, which comes first, is loaded first.
+- When multiple class definition exists in the same file, only the 1st class is loaded.

 - If the loaded class is a derived one, all its superclasses are loaded first according to hierarchical order.

-- Other classes are skipped.
+- For loaded classes, Java runs their static definitions and blocks sequentially.

-- When classes are loaded in sequence, Java runs static definitions and blocks sequentially
+- All other classes are ignored.

-- Finally invoke `main()` (must be static)
+- Finally, Java invokes `main()` (must be declared with the `static` keyword).